FireChickenProductivity/BAR/README.md

 bar sleep (non-negative imager) milliseconds: Causes the BAR to record a sleep action for the specified number of milliseconds.
 A sleep action pauses the active talon command for the specified amount of time.
 This is used because the BAR cannot record sleep actions directly.

 bar type recording: Types out the talon script for the recorded actions.
+It types each line of talon code and presses enter after each.